-From here, this hike turns to retrace its steps to the Yonah Dam trailhead, following the Panther Creek Trail back to the east.
-Alternately, extend the hike by 7 miles, following the western half of the Panther Creek Trail to the trailhead on Historic 441, where you’ll pass many backpacking campsites and trek a noticeably easier trail.
-(Completing both Panther Creek Trail sections totals 11.7 miles, roundtrip.)
+From here, this hike turns to retrace its steps to the Yonah Dam trailhead, following the trail back to the east.
+Alternately, to extend the hike by 7 miles, follow the western half of the trailhead to the western trailhead on Historic 441, where you’ll pass many backpacking campsites and follow a noticeably easier trail.
+(Completing both east and west trail sections totals 11.7 miles, roundtrip.)

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.
 And please leave no trace on the trail: pack out everything you pack in to help preserve this beautiful forest.

 Free parking.
-Access to Panther Creek's eastern trailhead is via gravel Forest Service roads.
+Access to the trailhead is via gravel Forest Service roads.

 34.667333, -83.364317 // N34 40.040 W83 21.859